10 Important Things To Keep Dogs Cool on Boats

 Stay calm, and your dog will follow suit.

-Bring along your pup’s comfort item, like their favorite blanket.
-This will help your dog to adjust easily and comfortably.
+Please bring along your pup’s comfort item, like their favorite blanket.
+This will help your dog to adjust quickly and comfortably.

 Map out your journey ahead, breaking it into smaller segments, and consider where you’ll anchor and the fun adventures you can have on shore.